Swirrl/csvw-issues/issues/001-aligning-linked-data-and-annotated-table.md

 the publishing.
 Instead they must coordinate around URI's and ensuring their locations are agreed in advance.

+## CSVW assumes there's only ever one representation (CSV)

+The CSVW standards do not when requesting a CSV file even suggest that clients _should_ do the sensible thing and set an `Accept: text/csv` HTTP header.
+This is problematic for us because we want to support a model where the same identifier has multiple representations.

+We can avoid this problem by sending the `text/csv` representation to clients that do not set an Accept header.

+i.e. we can send `text/csv` as the default representation when there is no accept header.
+This shouldn't affect users visiting the content in their browser as all browsers will send `Accept: text/html` with a high priority (`q` value).

 # A suggested solution

 There are a variety of possible solutions here.
 And I'll not describe